eNMS-automation/eNMS/docs/objects/webssh.rst

 From the views
 **************

 You can also connect to a device from the geographical or logical view.
-Double-clicking on a device opens the property panel that contains the ``Connect`` button.
+Double-clicking on a device opens the property panel of that device.
+This window contains the same ``Connect`` button as in the :guilabel:`objects/device_management` page.

 .. image:: /_static/objects/webssh/connect_from_view.png
    :alt: Connection window